dockstore/dockstore-documentation/docs/advanced-topics/dockstore-cli/dockstore-cli-faq.rst

 entries on Dockstore (``dockstore tool convert``).
 Additionally, when launching tools, the Dockstore CLI makes it easy to specify entries from the Dockstore website.
 We can also provision input and output files using HTTP, FTP, S3, and GCS.
 As of Release 1.12, the Dockstore CLI has support for running on `a WES server <https://github.com/ga4gh/workflow-execution-service-schemas>`__.
-We also have preliminary support for `Synapse <https://www.synapse.org/>`__ and the `ICGC Storage client <https://docs.icgc.org/download/guide/#score-client-usage>`__.
-Please see `file provisioning plugins <https://github.com/dockstore/dockstore-cli/tree/master/dockstore-file-plugin-parent>`__ for more information on these two file transfer sources.
+We also have preliminary support for `Synapse <https://www.synapse.org/>`__.
+Please see `file provisioning plugins <https://github.com/dockstore/dockstore-cli/tree/master/dockstore-file-plugin-parent>`__ for more information on this file transfer source.

 :ref:`(back to top) <topCLIFAQ>`